kisakova/documentation/completeReference/commonActions/send_email.rst

 Use the "*Send Email*" action to send an email from OroCRM.

-The  action will be available for records of entities with the *"Emails"* activity :ref:`enabled <user-guide-activities-enable>`.
+The  action will be available for records of entities with the *"Emails"* activity enabled in the `entity settings <../System/Entities/entity>`_.

 .. note::